 (a) Event types (hazards)

 The WMO Event Types List contains a standard list of hazardous event types (Annex 2).
 The list is intended to be a living list that can be amended through the appropriate WMO governance mechanism with inputs from WMO Members, WMO regional associations, and collaborating institutions having a mandate on other hazards.
 The Event list is to be used to facilitate the standardization of event names.
-Recognizing [Hong Kong, China] that each WMO Member has different event types they experience, each Member is to use only the Event names that are useful for the recording of the hazardous events that affect their country.
+Recognizing that each WMO Member has different event types they experience, each Member is to use only the Event names that are useful for the recording of the hazardous events that affect their country/territory [Hong Kong, China].

 The sections that follow describe the procedural, institutional, infrastructural and human resource requirements and processes for event cataloguing.